day8/re-frame/docs/Flows.md

 Also, notice the new `:tab` input, and the new `:live?`.

 Just like `:output`, `:live:?` is a function of `app-db` and the `:inputs`.
-Re-frame only calculates the `:output` when the `:live` function returns a truthy value.
+Re-frame only calculates the `:output` when the `:live?` function returns a truthy value.
 Otherwise, the flow is presumed dead.

 Let's test it out: